Disclosure: I received a Press Pass for SalonQP 2015.

 Putting a tourbillon on a watch is like breaking your leg before a race; adding a remontoir d’egalité is like putting a plaster on it.
 F.P.
 Journe**

-The tourbillon was patented by Abraham-Louis Breguet in June 1801 (or, more correctly, 7 Messidor, year IX), and had but a single aim: to reduce the effect of gravity on the escapement, by rotating the entire assembly once every minute.
+The tourbillon was patented by Abraham-Louis Breguet in June 1801 (or, more correctly, 7 Messidor, year IX), and had two significant aims: to reduce the effect of gravity on the escapement, by rotating the entire assembly once every minute; and by constantly changing the point of contact made by the balance pivots in their bearings, to ensure enhanced lubrication***.

 Almost two hundred years later, when Roger Smith came to plan his first apprentice piece as part of his British Horological Institute course, he thought he might add one.
 “I’d never seen a tourbillon before” he admits, “only in [Dr George Daniels’] Watchmaking.”
 Daniels had previously said that adding a tourbillon to a movement was a wonderful way for the watchmaker to show off their skills.
 When Roger was planning his Pocket Watch No.2, he kept the tourbillon, adding a detent escapement and perpetual calendar.
 Indeed, the tourbillon appeared in No.3, as well.